Early Career Researcher Workshop on Diagnostics for Antimicrobial Resistance

 Standard registration rate

-The Microbiology Society may be able to support some members attending this workshop with a contribution towards associated travel costs.
-Please find full details, including terms and conditions, in the application form below.LeSPAR Early Career Researcher AMR Workshop Travel Grant Application
+The Microbiology Society offered support some members attending this workshop with a contribution towards associated travel costs.

-This workshop will take place the the Royal Society of Chemistry in London, UK.
+This workshop took place the the Royal Society of Chemistry in London, UK.

 The Royal Society of Chemistry